 If you are uncomfortable with the above barrier methods, are unable to consistently chart your cycle to use FAM, or are not responsible or reliable with your birth control methods, then your next best option is the copper IUD.
-It doesn’t contain hormones and is great for ladies looking for something more permanent as it lasts for ten years.
+It doesn’t contain hormones, which is excellent because it means you will still ovulate.
+It’s also great for ladies looking for something more permanent as it lasts for ten years.
 The copper IUD is inserted into your cervix, and stops the sperm from making it way to your uterus.
 However it does require insertion and removal by a doctor (which can be painful) and can cause heavy periods.

 And remember, if you decide to stick with the birth control pill that is entirely your right.
 No one is judging you.
 This is your decision to make.
 I encourage you to listen to your intuition for guidance.